polubarev/tg_bot_habits_ai_v2/README.md

 - **Grammar Correction**: Ensures that your diary entries are grammatically correct.
 - **Interactive Interface**: Uses buttons and keyboards for easy interaction.
 - **Daily Reminders**: Sends you reminders to track your habits.
+- **Dream Tracking**: Record and save your dreams to a dedicated worksheet in your Google Sheet.
+- **Timezone Support**: Sends reminders based on your local timezone.

 ## Installation